 Hermen Greenberg wanted hearty barns designed to match the historic stone residence and vernacular of the surrounding hunt country, built in stucco and timber, and painted a distinctive tan color.
 The paint remains a signature of the farm 35 years later.
 The color of these barns is entirely compatible with the surrounding farm.
 The Rutledge barns are simple, sensible and functional structures that sit beautifully in the landscape.
 Not a lot of fluff, but they’ve held up and worked incredibly well for decades.

-When Mr. Greenberg passed away, his wife Monica passed the Rutledge reins to her son, Aleco.
+When Mr. Greenberg passed away, his wife Monica and her son Aleco Bravo-Greenberg purchased the farm from the heirs.
 After a meticulous multi-year restoration, Bravo-Greenberg has brought world class riding back to his family’s estate.
 It’s becoming one of the top destinations for Grand Prix riders to train with Olympians like Phillip Dutton, Will Simpson, McLain Ward, Leslie Burr-Howard and others.
 The lovely old barns now offer a new generation of owners and riders a healthy, safe and elegant place to train.